nightness/cloud-lightning-messenger/README.md

 | ------ | ----- | -------------------------------------------------------------------------------------------------- |
 | recent | array | Contains the most recent messages.
 Objects in the array follow the same structure as in 'history/' |

 Single document read pulls all recent messages, individual message documents are only queried when scrolling back in history.
+(To be implemented, right now everything pulls from /messages/)

 ## Fields for /messenger/{messengerId}/messages/{messageId}